 Sensorimotor training – Balance Type Training

-Sensorimotor or balance type training is frequently prescribed to athletes who are in rehabilitation and/or returning back to sport (Hale et al. 2007, Holme et al. 1999), however, there is some evidence that balance training may help in RFD (as a foundation to RFD).
-Performing exercises, which promote postural changes will again alter neural function, but this time it’s believed that the neurological changes are via a feedback loop, as the sensory function is helping with joint integrity and stiffness (Bruhn et al. 2003).
-This is different to regular strength training, as strength training stimulates motor unit to generate force, whereas balance training may help to enhance joint stiffness in the imitation of strength/force production (Gruber and Gollhofer, 2004).
+Sensorimotor or balance type training is frequently prescribed to athletes who are in rehabilitation and/or returning back to sport (7, 9), however, there is some evidence that balance training may help in RFD.
+Performing exercises, which promote postural changes will again alter neural function, but this time it’s believed that the neurological changes are via a feedback loop, as the sensory function is helping with joint integrity and stiffness (3).
+This is different to regular strength training, as strength training stimulates motor unit to generate force, whereas balance training may help to enhance joint stiffness in the imitation of strength/force production (4).

 As most sports require the athletes to perform dynamic movements like sprinting and jumping, along with other technical sporting skills, it is essential that we train and develop physical capacities like RFD.
 By training and developing RFD through various training methods (table 1), this will prepare and aid our athletes when practicing specific skills, with the physical capacities transferring across leading to higher performances.

 This is yet another reason for athletes to be exposed to strength training, as most sport coaches want their athletes to sprint faster and jump higher.
 Yes, sprint drills and jump training (we will look at these in the future), are also important factors, but we need to overload and train the physical capacities, before specialised training.

 Stength and Conditioning Platform for Clubs and Academies